 I grew up in a constant state of embarrassment as my parents corrected my friends’ grammar: “It’s whom, not who.”
 “Use lay as the past tense of lie, but the past tense of lay is laid.”
 I rolled my eyes, but I learned.

-Before writing this first book, my primary writing experience was marketing-related: newsletters, press releases, brochures, and promotional articles that appeared in local newspapers or on company websites.
+Before writing my first book, my primary writing experience was marketing-related: newsletters, press releases, brochures, and promotional articles for local newspapers or company websites.
 I also dabble in intense journaling and essay musings, documents I never expect to leave the confines of my hard drive.
 Fiction is a new challenge, and I'm loving it.
 Lots to learn!

-When I’m not reading or writing, I enjoy scrapbooking, traveling (Italy is a favorite destination), and silly trips to Las Vegas (Blackjack, Roulette, and betting on the ponies).
-Other fun activities include managing my fantasy football team (I’m a Patrick Mahomes fan despite living in Colorado – sshhh!), relaxing evenings with friends and family, and spending time – doing anything - with our kids and grandson Theo.
+When I’m not reading or writing, I enjoy scrapbooking, traveling, and silly trips to Las Vegas (Blackjack, Roulette, and betting on the ponies).
+Other fun activities include managing my fantasy football team (though I get frustrated every year!), relaxing evenings with friends and family, and spending time with our kids and grandson Theo.

 Do the right thing, and you’ll always be able to look at yourself in the mirror.